 6. Wake Forest University

-Wake Forest University’s ZSR Library put on a finals week festival called Wake the Library.
-Featuring 24-hour food service for students, faculty and staff.
-This included snacks like burritos and chicken n’ biscuits served in a 'ZieSta' room with luxurious recliners perfect for a quick snooze, so Wake Forest students had everything they needed to study productively.
+Wake Forest University’s ZSR Library puts on a finals week festival called Wake the Library, featuring 24-hour food service for students, faculty, and staff.
+Last fall’s festival included snacks like burritos and chicken n’ biscuits served in a 'ZieSta' room with luxurious recliners perfect for a quick power snooze, so Wake Forest students had everything they needed to study productively.

-Are you looking for innovative ways to keep students relaxed and happy no matter what time of the year?
+No matter what time of year, it’s important to keep students relaxed and happy.
+Looking for inspiration?
 Check out our whitepaper on the 9 Innovations Shaping Academic Libraries Today.

-How is your library helping students survive finals this semester?
-Let us know in the comments below!
+What are some innovative ways your library is helping students survive finals this semester?
+Drop some ideas in the comments below!